12 Motorcycle Accident Statistics in Australia (2023 Update)

 (Accident Claims Lawyers)

-There are only a little over 900K registered motorcycles in Australia (5.7% of all passenger vehicles in the country).
+There are only a little over 900,000 registered motorcycles in Australia, which accounts for 5.7% of all passenger vehicles.
 However, they account for 19% of all road fatalities in the country.
-This is not only true for Australia but also for the vast majority of countries around the world.
-Compared to cars, motorcycles aren’t nearly as safe, especially when driven at above-average speeds.
+This is true not only for Australia but also for the vast majority of countries around the world.
+Motorcycles aren’t nearly as safe compared to cars, especially when driven at above-average speeds.

 5. 80% of all motorcycle accidents in Australia lead to injuries or death.